GoogleChrome/web.dev/src/site/content/en/blog/proxx-1/index.md

 ### Reducing connection count

-Each thin line stands for the creation of a new HTTP connection.
+Each thin line (`dns`, `connect`, `ssl`) stands for the creation of a new HTTP connection.
 Setting up a new connection is costly as it takes around 1s on 3G and roughly 2.5s on 2G.
 In our waterfall we see a new connection for:

 - Request #1: Our `index.html`
-- Reqyest #5: The font styles from `fonts.googleapis.com`
+- Request #5: The font styles from `fonts.googleapis.com`
 - Request #9 & #10: The font files from `fonts.gstatic.com`
 - Request #8: Google Analytics
 - Request #14: The Web App Manifest